It's up to you to ensure your employees know what's expected of them.

 The difference between a job profile and a job description explained

 What is a job profile?

-The Practical Guide to Human Resources Management defines a job profile as the deliverables of each job to help your employee carry out the duties required of his position.
+The Labour Law for Managers defines a job profile as the deliverables of each job to help your employee carry out the duties required of his position.

 It includes information on the job parameters, and describes what employees should deliver.
 Job profiles describe the end-state deliverables or outcomes of a job rather than all the activities employees need to carry out to get there.